nus-cs2103-AY2223S2/tp/docs/team/eugenetangkj.md

   * Defined product scope by identifying InternBuddy's target audience and value proposition.
   * Drafted user stories on how Computing undergraduates would use InternBuddy.
   * Added test cases for instructions on manual testing, such as for the `add` and `view` commands.
-  * Created the appendix on `Effort` to illustrate the challenges and achievements of the InternBuddy project.

 ### Others